dowdian/Dowdian.DNN.VaultApi/README.md

 # DNN Azure Key Vault Web API
 ## Introduction
 >__Please Note__:
->This solution is broken for the moment because of a _lot_ of breaking fixes all at once.
-I'm working on fixing it.
-I'll remove this message when it's ready to go.
+>This solution is "working" in the sense that it does what it's supposed to do.
+However, it is not yet complete.
+The documentation is incomplete and the solution is not yet fully tested.
 >
 >These instructions are accurate as of May 30, 2024.
 If you're reading this in the future (which I presume you are), you may need to adjust the instructions to match the current state of the Azure portal.
 This is what made creating this project so damn hard. _All_ the instructions, tutorials and sample projects I could find were convoluted and/or out of date.
 This goal of this project is to create a simple project that people (i.e: me) can learn from.

-This document is (or will be) boken up into six sections:
+This document is boken up into six sections:
 1. [Certificate Creation](#certificates-creation)
     You'll need to this no matter how you want to use this solution.
 1. [Azure Key Vault Setup](#azure-key-vault-setup)